Emergency Telephone Users Surcharge

-Visit our Registration Information page for definitions of a service supplier and/or direct seller.
-For more information on both surcharge programs, visit our Frequently Asked Questions page.
+Visit our Registration Information page for the definition of a service supplier.
+For more information on the surcharge program, visit our Frequently Asked Questions page.

-The Office of Emergency Services (OES) is required to determine the annual emergency telephone users surcharge rate by October 1 and the prepaid 911 surcharge rate by October 15 each year.
-The rates remain in effect January through December of each year.
-Each year the CDTFA will send a notice of rate changes to service suppliers and direct sellers prior to January 1 of the following year.
+The California Office of Emergency Services (Cal OES) is required to determine the annual emergency telephone users surcharge rate by October 1 each year.
+The rate remains in effect the following January through December.
+The CDTFA will send a notice of rate change to service suppliers prior to January 1 of the following year.

 - Notice of 2019 Emergency Telephone Users Surcharge Rate Meeting

 - 2019 Emergency Telephone Users Surcharge Rate Meeting Minutes

 - Online filing